kuhe/Angular-Baseball/README.md

 ## Project history

-In iirc 2014 I began writing this as a baseball simulator using Angular 1.x, hence the name.
+Circa 2014 I began writing this as a baseball game/simulator using Angular 1.x, hence the name.
 I have since stopped using Angular in my day job, but I upgraded this to use Angular 2 (and then 5) regardless, to stay true to its roots.
 And also because the core baseball simulation did not care what was being used to render it.

 However, as much as I like TypeScript and Angular, it's been kind of a pain to integrate the ESM portion of the baseball engine to an `angular-cli` project.

-OH WELL